mattrohr/Brown-syndrome-diagnostic/README.md

 open -a "Google Chrome" http://localhost:8080
 ```

 3. Follow on-screen instructions.
-Demo should look like xxx.
+Demo should look like animation above.

 ## Notes
+- Design Considerations
+    - Language selection: JavaScript ???
+    - Method
 - Problems:
     - Convert pixels to distance with fiducial
     - Landmark separation displayed even when
     - Violet method for facial features (since it's much faster than face-api).
 Or Tensorflow.js facial landmark example (seems similar in speed though).
 If they're the same speed, measurement can be passive.
 User can play a game or minimize and return.
     - Where does this fit in the diagnostic pipeline?
 It may be good at detecting subtle symptoms.
 What tool do doctors use now to measure?
 May be best to add a step to analyze images in the background, and suggest they see a doctor when something is anomalous.
-Rare disesases, triage, emergency (time-limited) decisions, rural, user-facing.
+Rare diseases, triage, emergency (time-limited) decisions, rural, user-facing.
 Seems we need an amazon for diagnostics, like IBM Watson
     - eye detection is ~3x faster than landmarks.
 But how fast exactly?
     - multi-face support
     -  You can ensure pupils are tracked as you look away by recording your screen.
 You may also present pictures from your mobile device (e.g. <a href="https://www.google.com/search?q=brown+syndrome&client=safari&rls=en&source=lnms&tbm=isch&sa=X&ved=2ahUKEwi6gIiZmazwAhWXQs0KHW-PAf4Q_AUoAXoECAEQAw&biw=1536&bih=880">search images</a>).